petekaik/gitcredtest/README.md

 # gitcredtest
-Testing for gitbash and credential store
+Testing for git integration from various IDEs & CLIs